** This is an updated post**

-Taking us back to 2006 versus 2016, what are some of the biggest changes we’ve seen from social media which was in its infancy ten years ago, and is now the way people communicate 24/7?
+Taking us back to 2006 versus 2020, what are some of the biggest changes we’ve seen from social media which was in its infancy fifteen years ago, and is now the way people communicate 24/7?

 Moving forward, will people need to specialise in a niche, or on a platform?

 Most certainly, the future of social media marketing will see more specialised, niche roles appearing within the required skillset.
 Paid advertising on social media is increasing by over 20% year on year.
 With that, we’re already starting to see Facebook paid advertising specialists being advertised on job boards, as well as overall Social Media specialists.

 Many more specialised Social Media roles will come to the surface as organisations start to enhance their Social Media marketing strategies.